Talk to a Foster Care Adviser: 0191 425 0095

 What is involved in the fostering assessment process?

-If you and the agency decide to pursue an assessment, you will be allocated an assessor who will visit you on a number of occasions and will produce a report including your history, your family lifestyle and the kind of placements you are interested in taking.
+If you and the agency decide to pursue an assessment, you will be allocated an assessor who will visit you on a number of occasions and will produce a report including your history, your family lifestyle and the children or young people you are interested in giving a home to.
 We would also undertake a number of checks on you, including DBS, local authority references and medicals.

 Will I be able to get to know other foster carers?